About Humantic AI

 Fetch Analysis

-The processing time for any successfully created analysis can be 3-5 seconds for text or document-based input.
-It can be 10-12 seconds for Linkedin URL or email ID-based input in API version 1.0.
+The processing time for successfully created analysis can be 3-5 seconds for text or document-based input.
+It can be 30-45 seconds (in most cases) for Linkedin URL or email ID-based input in API version 1.0.

-Therefore, the fetch calls must be scheduled 5 and 12 seconds (respectively) after receiving a 'success' confirmation for the call to the 'create' endpoint.
-If 'IN_PROGRESS' analysis_status is received (under metadata), another fetch call can be made after a 2-second delay (See Response Structure→ Metadata for the full list of statuses).
+Therefore, the fetch calls must be scheduled at 30 to 45 seconds (respectively) after receiving a 'success' confirmation for the call to the 'create' endpoint.
+If 'IN_PROGRESS' analysis_status is received (under metadata), follow up fetch calls can be made after a 15-second delay (See Response Structure→ Metadata for the full list of statuses).

 apikey